 Nearly one-quarter of all bones in the human body are in your feet.
-And our lower extremities play a vital role in carrying and supporting our bodies.
+Our lower extremities play a vital role in carrying and supporting our bodies.

 A Doctor of Podiatric Medicine program will help you develop the mastery needed to provide top-notch medical treatments and care to patients of all ages and physical abilities.
-And with a DPM degree — we’ll answer what does DPM stand for in a moment — you will be ready to pursue careers in podiatry.
+With a D.P.M. degree, you will be ready to pursue careers in podiatry.

 Ready to find out how to become a podiatrist?
 Here are questions and answers to consider before you apply to podiatry school, including podiatry school average MCAT scores.

 - What is a D.P.M. and what does D.P.M. stand for?

 - What are podiatry school requirements for admission?

 - How long does it take to become a D.P.M.?

 - What can I expect from podiatry school?